 This can be due to several things:

 - Receiver is wired incorrectly.
 Please check if the Rx and Tx wires isn't swapped and connected Rx to Rx and Tx to Tx on the FC.
-Revisit the FC preparation page here.
+Revisit the Receiver Wiring Guide here.

 - The receiver's "boot" pads aren't bridged (or the button wasn't pressed and held during power up) for passthrough flashing.
 This is required for Passthrough flashing if the receiver is fresh from the packet and has a firmware version before 1.0.0-RC6.